 Psst.
 Psst.
 Have you heard the news?
-Walt Disney World has changed its ticketing options, and we're hoppyto be offering discounts on date-based and flexible-date tickets.
-Read herefor more details on all the changes and how to choose the right Disney ticket.
+Walt Disney World has changed its ticketing options, and we're hoppy to be offering discounts on date-based and flexible-date tickets.
+Read here for more details on all the changes and how to choose the right Disney ticket.
 Ready to save?
 Here are a few of the most popular options:

 - 5-Day Disney Theme Park Base Ticket ...
-Save up to $47 vs. adult gate price!
+Save up to $43 vs. adult gate price!

 - 6-Day Disney Theme Park Base Ticket ...
 Save up to $47 vs. adult gate price!

 - 6-Day Disney Theme Park Ticket with Park Hopper Option ...
-Save up to $63 vs. adult gate price!
+Save up to $77 vs. adult gate price!

 - 7-Day Disney Theme Park Ticket with Park Hopper Option ...
-Save up to $63 vs. adult gate price!
+Save up to $76 vs. adult gate price!

 See all of our discount Disney Theme Park Tickets!

 Festivals.
 Concerts.
 Food.
-(That's our personal fave.)
+(That's our personal fave!)
+It seems like there's always one occasion or another to visit.
 Events are some of the biggest reasons to visit the Walt Disney World Resort!
-While Disney World's special events traditionally have been held during off-peak times in spring and fall, many of them have become very popular year-round.
-It seems like there's always one occasion or another to visit!
-Disney World events in 2018 are a reason to visit in and of themselves.
+While some of Disney World's special events fall during what was once considered more "off-peak" times in spring and fall, others hoppen during very busy times.
+Many of the Disney World events have become so popular that they bring more people to the parks!
+Here is the full schedule of Disney World events in 2019 to help you plan your visit.

 We update this post throughout the year as new event details are released and dates are added.
 Be sure to bookmark this page if you've got a trip coming up!

-Guide to Disney World Events in 2018
+Guide to Disney World Events in 2019

 Walt Disney World Marathon Weekend — Jan.
 9-13, 2019

 Epcot International Festival of the Arts — Jan.
 18 - Feb.
 25, 2019

 Disney Princess Half Marathon Weekend — Feb.
 21-24, 2019

-Epcot International Flower & Garden Festival — March 6 - June 3, 2019
+Epcot International Flower & Garden Festival — Mar.
+6 - June 3, 2019

 Check out the sights and sounds of Epcot's Flower & Garden Festival below!

 Star Wars Rival Run Half Marathon Weekend — April 4-7, 2019

 August - November

 Epcot International Food & Wine Festival — Aug.
-30 - Nov.
-12, 2018
+29 - Nov.
+23, 2019

 Eat to the Beat!
 Concert Series is included with admission to the park.
 The concerts feature many acclaimed artists.
 Epcot International Food & Wine Festival is included with regular theme park admission.